SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/exercises-methods/string-repeater.md

 ## Hints and Guidelines

-Add to the method below the input string to the result that you will print:
+In the method below, inside the loop, append the input string to the result, that you will finally return:

 ![](/assets/chapter-10-images/21.Repeated-string-01.png)

-Keep in mind that in C# concatenating strings in loops leads to bad productivity and is not recommended.
+Keep in mind that **in C# concatenating strings in loops leads to bad performance** and is not recommended.
+Learn more at: https://docs.microsoft.com/dotnet/api/system.text.stringbuilder#the-string-and-stringbuilder-types.

 Look for more effective solutions here: https://stackoverflow.com/questions/411752.

 ## Testing in the Judge System